turingschool/front-end-curriculum/projects/module-1/romcom-pair-v2.md

 <section class="answer">
 ### Functional Programing competency examples

-- Project makes use of the provided createCover function, creating objects to encapsulate & store unique data
+- Project makes use of the provided `createCover` function, creating objects to encapsulate & store unique data
 - Team considers when and how to create new cover objects or update existing cover objects, coming to a clear and consistent decision
-- Team effectively creates/accesses instance properties when applicable
+- Team effectively creates/accesses object properties when applicable
 - Team effectively invokes object methods when applicable

 ✨WOW✨ can look like:

-- Creating effective, clean functions to manipulate the data model
+- Functions are pure when possible. *Note: Purity is not possible for every function in a FE application.
+Strive for it only when it makes sense.*
 </section>

 <section class="answer">